danbev/learning-quantum-computing/README.md

 needs to be cooled down to 15 milliKelvin in a dilution refrigirator so that the is no noise or heat to excite the qubit.

-### Bloch sphere
-A qbit can take on a value of either 0 or 1 just like a normal bit.
+A qubit can take on a value of either 0 or 1 just like a normal bit.
 They can be represented phycically as:
 * The spin of a particle in a magnetic field where up means 0 and down means 1
 * The polarization of a single photon where horizontal polarization means 1 and vertical polarization means 0.
 So this is bascically building the computer using light.

+### Bloch sphere
-Qbits are sometimes visualized using a shape that looks like a sphere and called the Bloch sphere:
+Qubits are sometimes visualized using a shape that looks like a sphere and called the Bloch sphere:
 ```
                 ^ z